imfulee/marcille/README.md

 # marcille

 Scripts that I would find useful.
-I named it after Marcille in the show Dungeon Meshi
+I named it after Marcille in the show Dungeon Meshi.
+It has the following functionality

+- Reinstall an arch environment to my use

 ## Usage